KubeStock-DevOps-project/kubestock-core/docs/DEV_GUIDE.md

 Notes:
 - The gateway configuration intentionally routes outward to host.docker.internal to enable local host development.
 Ensure your local dev server binds to 0.0.0.0 or host.docker.internal-accessible interface and the expected port.
-- If you see CORS errors while doing local debugging, double-check `VITE_API_GATEWAY_URL` and the gateway bindings.
+- If you see CORS errors while doing local debugging, verify that all API calls are going through the gateway using relative paths.

 ---